tytydraco/yessleep/out/I_must_have_said_something_really_bad_at_Cafe_Grumpy.md

 I kept my eyes open but held my breath.
 I finally surmised the fat man was wanting to be fed as the noises seemed to coalesce into real words.
 Words that spoke of his homelessness and hunger.
 The three GenZs behind the counter seemed fascinated by the espresso machine in the back behind the bar.

 A woman with a double baby stroller deftly maneuvered around the man and jingle belled out of Cafe Grumpy.
-I took a step back as a smell so hideous confronted my olfactory glands.
-Then two things happened I had no control over.
+I took a step back as a smell so hideous as to be straight from the devil's rectum strained my olfactory glands to the point of incredulity.

+Then two things happened I had less control over then an old alcoholic man's bladder.

 1. My mouth started uttering obscenities about the smell and;
 2. My hands extracted a twenty dollar bill from my wallet